-I’m a Postdoctoral Associate in philosophy at Yale.
-Beginning in Fall 2025, I will be an Assistant Professor of philosophy at Indiana University, Bloomington.
-I completed my PhD in philosophy at the University of Michigan in 2024, where I was advised by Jim Joyce.
+I’m an Assistant Professor of philosophy at Indiana University, Bloomington.
+Before starting at Indiana, I was a Postdoctoral Associate in philosophy at Yale.
+Prior to that, I completed my PhD in philosophy at the University of Michigan.
+I was advised by Jim Joyce.

-My current research is mostly in decision theory and epistemology, although it branches into topics in philosophy of language, metaphysics, ethics, philosophy of science, and philosophy of economics.
+Currently, my research is mostly in decision theory and epistemology, although it connects up to topics in philosophy of language, metaphysics, ethics, philosophy of science, and (more recently) philosophy of AI/machine learning.

 Papers